 Patriot Farmers of America

-is a nonprofit farm initiative established to teach entrepreneurship and sustainability to all proud Americans, including veterans and children, through sustainability and nutrition in agriculture.
+is a new nonprofit farm initiative established to teach veterans and their families skills in sustainable agriculture and entrepreneurship.

-America's food security and health depends on the evolving technologies in urban and organic practices to improve how we feed our nation.
+The United States depends on the evolving technologies in urban and organic practices to improve food security and health for all proud Americans.

 Our mission is to deploy education and career opportunities in order to teach, cultivate and grow the next generation of farmers and food purveyors, while providing underserved communities with healthy produce.

 Our 300-acre farm is the first site of a Helical Outpost, a revolutionary hydroponic greenhouse with water filtration, solar power, and communication capabilities.
 Our working classroom is equipped with the most advanced technology to prepare veterans for the future of farming.